Friday, October 30, 2015

 Crystal clear vision and booze soaked floors are a thing of the past for many crews and bands long since dismantled

-We used to congregate in bars and clubs no longer here and pick up the piece whenever and wherever we could
+We used to congregate in bars and clubs no longer here and pick up the pieces whenever and wherever we could

 This energy remains in youth and while many have passed by and on since then, their memories still burn deep within our hearts